hplush/slowreader/docs/onboarding.md

 1. Open [New SSH Key](https://github.com/settings/ssh/new) page.
 2. Select `Key type`: `Signing key`.
 3. Copy the content of `~/.ssh/id_rsa.pub` file (or other file you used in `user.signingKey` above).

-## Encrypt Your Laptop

-Your SSH key to access the repository is stored on your laptop.

-All core team members _must_ enable file system encryption for the machine.

-Check the documentation for your operating system.